Callyou/M2_Miage_Meteor_IHM/README.md

 [{]: <region> (header)
-# WhatsApp Clone with Ionic & Meteor CLI
+# WhatsApp Clone with Ionic & Meteor CLI for M2 MIAGE
 [}]: #
 [{]: <region> (body)
 # WhatsApp Clone with Meteor CLI and Ionic